FranzMartyn/YANAgo/README.md

 ### PostgreSQL

-You need to have a table called "user_" with the following rows:
+You need to have a table called `user_` with the following rows:

 *WIP: Insert row data here.
 A picture might be enough*